 What Happens When the Accident Vehicle is Unregistered or Unknown?

 Sadly, not all Queensland drivers have a registered vehicle, and sometimes, the accident vehicle flees the scene, so how do you make your claim on third-party insurance in this case?
 In this circumstance, the Nominal Defendant pays your CTP compensation.
-Additionally, nominal defendant claims have a tight lodgement time limit, so please get immediate legal help.
+Additionally, nominal defendant claims have a strict lodgement time limit, so it’s best to seek legal advice.

 Benefits and Protections under the CTP Scheme